| No. 6-3 | Rev. 05-01-12 | Date: 4-20-77 |

 VI.
 COMPLETE WITHDRAWAL FROM THE SEMESTER

 Students may withdraw completely from all courses for which they have registered through the 50th business day of the semester or 30th day of a block.
-Thereafter, students may appeal in cases of compelling, non-academic emergencies by submitting a petition and supporting documentation to the Registrar's Office.
-Appeals may be submitted until the last day of regular class instruction proceeding the final examination period.
+Thereafter, students may appeal in cases of compelling, non-academic emergencies by following the process for student grievances provided for under PPM 6-22, Student Code.